OneCDOnly/sherpa/docs/README.md

 ## Description

-A mini-package-manager for QNAP NAS.
+A mini-package-manager for QNAP® NAS.

 Package management via **sherpa** provides extra features like easy application backup, upgrading, service and daemon management, self-checking and repair, and all operations may be automated via cron.